 Respect the free exchange of thought in an academic environment and the participants therein.
-For example: a) do not have any sound emitting devices turned on; b) wait until the teacher/guest speaker has finished prior to gathering your belongings; and c) do not smoke, chew tobacco, eat, sleep, disrupt others by inappropriate talking, or disrespect the class schedule by being tardy.
 You are encouraged to a) feel free to openly and respectfully contribute your thoughts; b) listen actively to the comments of others; c) be punctual; d) ask any and all appropriate questions that you have; and e) maintain civility in your interpersonal communications.
 Class discussions will be conducted in a civil, informed fashion wherein disruptive students will be asked to leave the class.
 Your contributions are not only welcomed, they are essential.